 Tangentially, I enjoy listening to podcasts or audiobooks while preparing food - and today's listening included a segment on ancient shipwrecks from Stuff You Missed in History Class.
 Oddly enough, it had a great side-note that dealt with food.
 Turns out that there was a very famous fish sauce that well-to-do Romans loved to eat and was apparently worth a whole lot of money.
 This fish sauce, called garum, was the primary cargo in several of these sunken ships that were discussed in this segment.
 A little food history while preparing food is always welcome!

-can you see the other glass jars inside
+can you see the other glass jars inside that are weighing down the ingredients? |

 *Late Afternoon/Early Evening Update